NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 If you don't know what these instructions do, you can look them up; in this case, we're comparing (`cmp`) the `edi` register to the hex number 2, and then jumping if it's not equal (`jne`).

 So the question is, what's in that register?
-This a Linux x86_64 executable, so we can look up the calling convention.
+This a Linux x86_64 executable, so we can look up the calling convention ([Wikipedia](https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI) is your friend).
 It turns out that `edi` is the lower 32 bits of the Destination Index register, which is where the first argument to a function goes.
 If you recall how the `main` function is written in C, its signature is: `int main(int argc, char** argv)`.
 So this is the register holding the first argument: `argc`, the number of arguments to the program.

 ### Finding String Literals